 Site icon KAOHONGSHU

 The Pleco Chinese dictionary is a crucial app for Chinese learners.
-What about the Pleco flashcards add-on though, are they worth spending 10 bucks?
-Are they really essential or can you learn Chinese without Pleco flashcards?
-Let’s have a look at the pros and cons!
+What about the Pleco flashcards add-on though, is it worth spending 10 bucks?
+How essential is the ‘dictionary-flashcards combination’ to get to the next level(s)?

 The benefits of Pleco Flashcards

 Pleco flashcards are a popular means to organize and train vocabulary.
-Say you’re in Taiwan or China and receiving tons of new input every day.
+Especially when you’re in Taiwan or China and receiving tons of new input every day.
 How to keep track of all that new vocabulary?
 Are you going to write down the Pinyin and later add the character(s) and meaning?
-In such a scenario working with Pleco flashcards might be the superior approach:
+In such a scenario, working with Pleco flashcards might be the superior approach:

 So, are Pleco flashcards the ultimate learning solution?
 Well, I personally think that the pros certainly outweigh the cons.
 If you have a goal of learning 100 new characters every month, Pleco flashcards allow you to realize this goal in a smart and efficient manner, helping you to keep track of your progress.
 There are some hidden dangers though which become more apparent the more frequent you use this feature: